KevinBritten/kobo2anki/README.md

 - **`openai_api_key`** (string)
   - API key for OpenAI.
 - **`source_lang`** (string, default:`""`)
   - Language to translate from.
-Optional, left blank the language will be detected by Deepl.
+Optional, left blank the language will be detected by DeepL.
 [Complete list of supported source languages.](https://developers.deepl.com/docs/resources/supported-languages#source-languages).
 - **`skip_annotations_with_existing_card`** (boolean, default: `true`)
   - If set to true annotations which match the front of a card in the selected deck will be skipped.
 - **`target_lang`** (string, default:`"EN-GB"`)